26 Jul Privilege is a Blessing

 If privilege is a blessing, why doesn’t it feel like one?

-Last week, I felt blessed looking into my jar of trail mix.
+In a recent post, I felt blessed looking into my jar of trail mix.
 And privileged.
 And then blessed.

 Privilege is a Blessing